Space debris: Dead spacecraft

-Vanguard 1 is expected to remain in orbit for 240 years.
+Vanguard 1 is expected to remain in orbit until at least the year 2250.

-In 1958, the United States of America launched Vanguard I into a medium Earth orbit (MEO).
+In 1958, the United States launched Vanguard I into a medium Earth orbit (MEO).
 As of October 2009, it, the upper stage of Vanguard 1's launch rocket and associated piece of debris, are the oldest surviving artificial space objects still in orbit and are expected to be until after the year 2250.
 As of May 2022, the Union of Concerned Scientists listed 5,465 operational satellites from a known population of 27,000 pieces of orbital debris tracked by NORAD.

-Occasionally satellites are left in orbit when they're no longer useful.
+Occasionally satellites are left in orbit when they are no longer useful.
 Many countries require that satellites go through passivation at the end of their life.
 The satellites are then either boosted into a higher, graveyard orbit or a lower, short-term orbit.
 Nonetheless, satellites that have been properly moved to a higher orbit have an eight-percent probability of puncture and coolant release over a 50-year period.
 The coolant freezes into droplets of solid sodium-potassium alloy, creating more debris.

-Despite the use of passivation, or prior to its standardization, many satellites and rocket bodies have exploded or broken apart on orbit.
-In February 2015, for example, the USAF Defense Meteorological Satellite Program Flight 13 (DMSP-F13) exploded on orbit, creating at least 149 debris objects, which were expected to remain in orbit for decades.
-Later that same year, NOAA-16 which had been decommissioned after an anomaly in June 2014, broke apart on orbit into at least 275 pieces.
+Despite the use of passivation, or prior to its standardization, many satellites and rocket bodies have exploded or broken apart in orbit.
+In February 2015, for example, the USAF Defense Meteorological Satellite Program Flight 13 (DMSP-F13) exploded in orbit, creating at least 149 debris objects, which were expected to remain in orbit for decades.
+Later that same year, NOAA-16, which had been decommissioned after an anomaly in June 2014, broke apart in orbit into at least 275 pieces.
 For older programs, such as the Soviet-era Meteor 2 and Kosmos satellites, design flaws resulted in numerous break-ups – at least 68 by 1994 – following decommissioning, resulting in more debris.